metio/terraform-provider-k8s/docs/data-sources/policy_networking_k8s_io_baseline_admin_network_policy_v1alpha1_manifest.md

 Required:

-- `subject` (Attributes) Subject defines the pods to which this BaselineAdminNetworkPolicy applies.Note that host-networked pods are not included in subject selection.Support: Core (see [below for nested schema](#nestedatt--spec--subject))
+- `subject` (Attributes) Subject defines the pods to which this BaselineAdminNetworkPolicy applies.
+Note that host-networked pods are not included in subject selection.
+Support: Core (see [below for nested schema](#nestedatt--spec--subject))

 Optional:

-- `egress` (Attributes List) Egress is the list of Egress rules to be applied to the selected pods ifthey are not matched by any AdminNetworkPolicy or NetworkPolicy rules.A total of 100 Egress rules will be allowed in each BANP instance.The relative precedence of egress rules within a single BANP objectwill be determined by the order in which the rule is written.Thus, a rule that appears at the top of the egress ruleswould take the highest precedence.BANPs with no egress rules do not affect egress traffic.Support: Core (see [below for nested schema](#nestedatt--spec--egress))
+- `egress` (Attributes List) Egress is the list of Egress rules to be applied to the selected pods if they are not matched by any AdminNetworkPolicy or NetworkPolicy rules.
+A total of 100 Egress rules will be allowed in each BANP instance.
+The relative precedence of egress rules within a single BANP object will be determined by the order in which the rule is written.
+Thus, a rule that appears at the top of the egress rules would take the highest precedence.
+BANPs with no egress rules do not affect egress traffic.
+Support: Core (see [below for nested schema](#nestedatt--spec--egress))
-- `ingress` (Attributes List) Ingress is the list of Ingress rules to be applied to the selected podsif they are not matched by any AdminNetworkPolicy or NetworkPolicy rules.A total of 100 Ingress rules will be allowed in each BANP instance.The relative precedence of ingress rules within a single BANP objectwill be determined by the order in which the rule is written.Thus, a rule that appears at the top of the ingress ruleswould take the highest precedence.BANPs with no ingress rules do not affect ingress traffic.Support: Core (see [below for nested schema](#nestedatt--spec--ingress))
+- `ingress` (Attributes List) Ingress is the list of Ingress rules to be applied to the selected pods if they are not matched by any AdminNetworkPolicy or NetworkPolicy rules.
+A total of 100 Ingress rules will be allowed in each BANP instance.
+The relative precedence of ingress rules within a single BANP object will be determined by the order in which the rule is written.
+Thus, a rule that appears at the top of the ingress rules would take the highest precedence.
+BANPs with no ingress rules do not affect ingress traffic.
+Support: Core (see [below for nested schema](#nestedatt--spec--ingress))

 <a id="nestedatt--spec--subject"></a>
 ### Nested Schema for `spec.subject`